yugn27/atel/_posts/2016-09-10-welcome-to-atal.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Welcome to Atal Trinkling Design Chapter!"
-description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
+description: Atal Trinkling Chapter.
 date:   2016-09-10 10:50:00 +0530
-categories: code design
+categories: design
-author: ashwathama
+author: yashn
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.